Ideal Ice Cream

-The Ideal Ice Cream is an ice cream manufacturing company based in Mangalore, India.
+Ideal Ice Cream is an ice cream manufacturing company based in Mangalore, India.
 It was started on 1 May 1975 by Prabhakar Kamath, and is the biggest ice cream manufacturer in Mangalore with an 80% market share.
 It has several outlets in and around Mangalore and supply chains across Goa, Karnataka and northern Kerala.
 The brand's signature dish is the Gadbad, a tall glass with layers of ice-cream, jelly, dry-fruits and fresh fruits.
 The brand has won several accolades through the years.

 Pabbas in MG Road, Mangalore is an outlet belonging to this company.